This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

-Strategy Teams: Each one of the three strategies is implemented by specific Co-PIs and University personnel.
+Strategy Teams: Each one of the three strategies was implemented by specific Co-PIs and University personnel.

-The intellectual merit of TRANSFORM begins with the support of the administration and is realized through the competencies of the Co-PIs to understand the nature of the problems associated with female faculty and to address them with successful, adapted strategies to transform the university’s culture at three distinct points: at recruitment, during scholarship growth, and as professional horizons expand.
+The intellectual merit of TRANSFORM began with the support of the administration and was realized through the competencies of the Co-PIs to understand the nature of the problems associated with female faculty and to address them with successful, adapted strategies to transform the university’s culture at three distinct points: at recruitment, during scholarship growth, and as professional horizons expand.

-The broader impact of TRANSFORM will be felt as the potential of female faculty -- recruited and committed to teaching and research – can be realized.
-Their professional goals need not be diminished to reflect the intrinsic constraints of their life and career circumstances.
-Further, TRANSFORM will enhance the future presence of female faculty by enabling the conditions for career satisfaction and growth.
-Both the Dual Career Services and the Leadership Developments will be available to the entire North West Pennsylvania regional academic and business community.
+The broader impact of TRANSFORM was realized as the potential of female faculty -- recruited and committed to teaching and research –were promoted and tenured.
+Their professional goals were not diminished to reflect the intrinsic constraints of their life and career circumstances.
+Further, TRANSFORM enhanced the future presence of female faculty by enabling the conditions for career satisfaction and growth.
+The Leadership Developments trained female STEM faculty